 The gouda adds meltability and the Dijon mustard is necessary so it’s not too rich.
 The brininess from the lobster is so delicious in this macaroni and cheese.

-I used 4 lobster tails, but this is totally doable with 2 lobster tails.
-The question is: how much do you like the people coming over?!
+I used 4 lobster tails, but it’s definitely doable with 2 lobster tails.
+The question is: how much do you love the people coming over?!
 I love this recipe with 4 lobster tails because it means A LOT of lobster of everyone.

 I’m not a huge “baked macaroni and cheese” person.
 I usually like the creamy, stove-top version but this is with the crispy panko bread crumbs is absolutely delicious.